planttheidea/arco/README.md

 // create actions for that module const sayHello = app.createAction('SAY_HELLO');

-// and then a reducer for that module app.createReducer({hasSaidHello: false}, {
+// create a reducer for that module app.createReducer({hasSaidHello: false}, {
 	[sayHello](state) {
 		return {